freedomofpress/securedrop/docs/network_firewall.rst

 #.
 After a few seconds, the Unsafe Browser should launch.
 The window
    has a bright red border to remind you to be careful when using it.
-You should close it once you're done configuring the firewall and use the Tor Browser for any other web browsing you might do on the *Admin Workstation*.
+You should close it once you're done configuring the firewall and use Tor Browser for any other web browsing you might do on the *Admin Workstation*.

    |Unsafe Browser Homepage|